The BloodHound Interface

 The Chart button will add secondary Data Series (commonly referred to as a timeframe) to the system.

-The Copy button will make a duplicate of the selected solver or data series.
+The Copy button will make a duplicate of the selected solver or chart (data series).
 This is handy for quickly making a new solver that is very similar and only needs a few changes.

 The Delete button is for removing unnecessary/unused solvers or data series.
 As your system progress and changes are make, there may be solvers that are no longer being used and are unnecessary.
 It is good practice to delete those solvers.
 That will help BloodHound run faster.